If consumed in excess, cinnamon can cause side effects, including liver damage and allergic reactions.

 Here are 6 possible side effects of eating too much Cassia cinnamon.

-It contains approximately 5 mg of coumarin per teaspoon (2 grams), while Ceylon cinnamon only contains trace amounts of it (6).
+The coumarin content of ground Cassia cinnamon may range from 7 to 18 milligrams per teaspoon (2.6 grams), while Ceylon cinnamon only contains trace amounts of coumarin (6).

-The recommended daily coumarin limit is approximately 0.05 mg/pound (0.1 mg/kg) of body weight, or 5 mg per day for a 130-pound (60-kg) person.
-This means that just one to one and a half teaspoons of Cassia cinnamon could put you over the daily limit.
+The tolerable daily intake of coumarin is approximately 0.05 mg/pound (0.1 mg/kg) of body weight, or 5 mg per day for a 130-pound (59-kg) person.
+This means that just 1 teaspoon of Cassia cinnamon could put you over the daily limit (

-For example, a 73-year-old woman developed a sudden liver infection causing liver damage after taking cinnamon supplements for only one week (7).
-However, this case involved supplements that provided a higher dose than you would get from diet alone.
+For example, a 73-year-old woman developed a sudden liver infection causing liver damage after taking cinnamon supplements for only 1 week (

 The way in which coumarin may cause tumors is unclear.

-Most research on the cancerous effects of coumarin has been performed on animals, and more human-based research is needed to see if the same link between cancer and coumarin applies to humans.
+Most research on the cancerous effects of coumarin has been performed on animals.
+More human-based research is needed to see if the same link between cancer and coumarin applies to humans.

 Cinnamon contains cinnamaldehyde, a compound that may trigger an allergic reaction when consumed in large amounts.
 Small amounts of the spice don’t seem to cause this reaction, as saliva prevents chemicals from staying in contact with the mouth for too long.

-However, it’s important to note that cinnamaldehyde will only cause mouth sores if you are allergic to it.
-You can get tested for this type of allergy with a skin patch test (15).
+However, it’s important to note that cinnamaldehyde will only cause mouth sores if you’re allergic to it.
+You can get tested for this type of allergy with a skin patch test (

 Also, mouth sores seem to mostly affect those who use too much cinnamon oil and cinnamon-flavored chewing gums, as these products can contain more cinnamaldehyde.

 While eating a bit of cinnamon may help lower your blood sugar, eating too much may cause it to fall too low.
-This is called hypoglycemia, and it can lead to tiredness, dizziness and possibly fainting (20).
+This is called hypoglycemia.
+It can lead to tiredness, dizziness, and possibly fainting (

-People who are most at risk of experiencing low blood sugar are those taking medicines for diabetes.
-This is because cinnamon may enhance the effects of these medicines and cause your blood sugar to fall too low.
+People who are most at risk of experiencing low blood sugar are those taking medications for diabetes.
+This is because cinnamon may enhance the effects of these medications and cause your blood sugar to fall too low.

 Eating too much ground cinnamon in a single sitting may cause breathing problems.

 This is because the spice has a fine texture that can make it easy to inhale.
-Accidentally inhaling it can cause coughing, gagging and make it hard to catch your breath.
+Accidentally inhaling it can cause:

-Also, the cinnamaldehyde in cinnamon is a throat irritant and may cause further breathing problems (21).
+Also, the cinnamaldehyde in cinnamon is a throat irritant.
+It may cause further breathing problems (21).

 People with asthma or other medical conditions that affect breathing need to be especially careful of accidentally inhaling cinnamon, as they are more likely to experience trouble breathing.